 The multistore interface

-When the multistore feature is enabled, a new page is available under the Advanced Parameters menu: the Multistore page.
+A new page is then available in the Advanced Parameters menu: the Multistore page.

 This page is divided into 3 sections: